By Joe Lehmann | VIRGINIA

 Anais Nin once wrote “Love never dies a natural death.
 It dies of blindness and errors and betrayals.
 It dies of weariness, of witherings, of tarnishings.”
 The same thing is happening to American civil liberties.

 History is repeating itself: in 2001, in response to 9/11, there was a fight to abridge the Fourth, Fifth, and Sixth Amendments.
 In the wake of the violence at the Alt-Right protest in Charlottesville, there is a danger of people wanting to abridge the First Amendment.
 Substitute “Love” with “justice.”
-Terror, violence, and waves of anger are the errors and the betrayals.
+Terror and violence are the errors and the betrayals.
 Hate and intolerance are the witherings and tarnishings.
 When people are afraid, ignorant, or hateful, they want to make whatever they do not like go away.
 This is a danger that cannot be ignored.

 You may not agree with the Alt-Right, or CAIR, or BLM, but that is okay, nothing is agreed on by everyone.
 Disagreement is vital to the success of the American republic.
 But disagreement that puts natural rights and indeed lives in danger is unacceptable.
 We can not allow the light of justice to succumb to the darkness of ignorance, intolerance, and hate.
 To people of all ideologies: reject political violence, discuss intelligently, and stay safe.
 That is how you change the world.